 Get to know your subjects.

-Studying animal behavior and learning how each pet reacts to a new environment can help you on a shoot, and your observation skills in the moment will be invaluable.
+Studying animal behaviour and learning how each pet reacts to a new environment can help you on a shoot and your observation skills in the moment will be invaluable.
 Professional photographer Robyn Arouty supplements her decade of photography experience by building empathetic connections with her subjects.
 “When the dogs arrive and they’re roaming around smelling all the smells, you begin to see certain traits,” Arouty explains.
 “Do they like toys?
 Do they like treats?
 What motivates them?”

 Be ready to adapt during a photo shoot.

 Animals react to stimuli, but each cat or dog is unique.
-Certain subjects will respond to things that others won’t, and none of them will respond the same way every time.
+Certain subjects will respond to things that others won’t and none of them will respond the same way every time.
 “You can make a type of sound only once or twice,” Arouty says.
-“Whether it’s a noise from your mouth, your throat, or it’s coming from a squeaky toy, by the third time that noise is going to become extinct.”
+“Whether it’s a noise from your mouth, your throat or it’s coming from a squeaky toy, by the third time that noise is going to become extinct.”
 Davidson expands on how noise helps with animals: “Learn how to make really weird noises and don’t be shy — you usually get only a few reactions per sound.”
 It’s all about facilitating interaction and getting the animal’s attention.
 “I tell clients to give the dogs only half their breakfast before bringing them,” Davidson says, “so they’re a little more food motivated.”

 Image by Robyn Arouty